Winter Blues & Seasonal Affective Disorder

 What is Seasonal Affective Disorder?

 Seasonal Affective Disorder (SAD) is a mental health diagnosis, and involves a more significant negative affect on daily functioning that resembles depression, and is seasonal with the onset during fall and symptoms resolve in late spring.
-Symptoms include fatigue, low moodm withdrawing from social activities, isolation and weight gain.
+Symptoms include fatigue, low mood, withdrawing from social activities, isolation and weight gain.

 How to Minimize The Winter Blues